 There are two vaccines currently available in North America that prevent against certain strains of HPV.
 Gardasil vaccinates against four types of HPV, types 6 and 11 which are most commonly associated with genital warts and types 16 and 18, most commonly associated with changes in the cells of the cervix.
 The other vaccine available is Cervarix, which vaccinates against strains 16 and 18.
 We recommend vaccination especially if you are just starting or have never been sexually active but even if you have been active for a while it is still good idea to get vaccinated.
-The vaccine is available at cost at Student Health Services.

 Seasonal flu (Influenza)

 If you are part of a risk group (see "More Details" below for a list of these groups) then you should make sure to get vaccinated.
 The vaccine is available to these groups free of charge.
-For all other groups the vaccine is available at cost at Student Health.
-Fee applicable.

 Seasonal flu is a form of influenza that comes every year.
 The WHO based on epide-miological data determines annually the types of virus that may circulate in the population and a vaccine is prepared using the three most likely strains to cause trouble.
 Usually this vaccine is given in October and November and is now available at Student Health.